soyed/milestone-tic-tac-toe/readme.md

 #### Make a board
 * To create a list to store the tokens on the board.
 * With this assumption in place, the only valid position to place token are range(0,9)
-    * note the range is inclusive of indices 0 and 9.
+    * note the range is inclusive of indices 0 but not 9.
 * Finally, We need to generate a figure for the board